saoto28/pineapple60/p60-02/README.md

-## p60-01
+## p60-02
-2020-10 first prototype pdb
+2020-12 second prototype pdb

-No good points:
+Modifications from p60-01:
-- It was better to tilt the keys for the looks.
+- Tilt the keys
-- Too much distance between "N" and "I"
-- The Trackpoint position should be the same as the original position.
-Because the casing has a groove.
-- Less space for the USB plug.
+- Less deformation from ortho-keyboard
+- Move the Trackpoint position and MCU position

+Current concerns :
+- USB connection inside ThinkPad (for the Ergo ThinkPad)

+- Connection with the Trackpoint module (for the Ergo Keyboard)